 La Vie En Rose.
 Life in pink.
 A rosy life.
 I don’t even dream of roses anymore.

 Last night, instead of dreaming, we had a fight.
 It was about church.
 The same fight we’ve been having now ever since I started going back to service.
 Well, that’s not quite true.
 The first few months, Junior entertained the notion of us being a church-going family.
-At Zach’s dedication ceremony, it was Junior who held him during the service.
-It’s his suit lapel that still bears a stain the shape of baby vomit no matter how many times I tried to clean it.
+At Zach’s dedication ceremony, it was Junior who held our son during the baby blessing.
+His suit lapel still bears a baby-vomit shaped stain no matter how many times I’ve tried to clean it.

 Our wedding was just the first in a long line of disagreements about church.
 I wanted us to marry in church.
 Back then, Junior would probably have acceded except my church wouldn’t marry us.
 Junior wasn’t a member so the organization, despite their official statement supporting families and people doing the right thing and what-not, refused to join an unequally yoked couple in what they couldn’t pronounce their full blessing on.